bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 [All the code that this blog post resulted in can be found at my github page](https://github.com/bjompen/AZDOVMSSDeploy)

-There are still a couple of things I want to add before I drop out and make this friday a friday.
+There are still a couple of things I want to add before I drop out and make this Friday a Friday.
 These are some of the questions I had during the research for this post.

 - How come you set up the subnet as part of the vnet instead of as its own resource?
   - A Bicep deploy _only changes what needs to be changed_.
 If something is already in a correct state nothing will happen.
 If I create subnet resource and then connect that one to my vnet, a redeploy may in some cases end up deploying the vnet _without any subnets_, then check and see the subnet exists, and reconnect it.
 See [this article on docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/scenarios-virtual-networks#configure-subnets-by-using-the-subnets-property)